Thyroid Stimulating Hormone (TSH) Test

 What is a normal TSH?

 In 2002 the US National Academy of Clinical Biochemists (a panel of international experts) published a comprehensive set of guidelines for the Laboratory Support for the Diagnosis and Monitoring of Thyroid Disease.
 One of the guidelines was to reduce the TSH reference range to 2.5 mIU/L, because the normal reference range for the TSH, used by laboratories, was considered too wide.
-Numerous large studies like the one below, showed that the most common value for the TSH was 1.25 mIU/L. It was concluded that people who had thyroid antibodies with a TSH of 4 mIU/L or less, who were included in the study, were in the early stages of thyroid disease.
+Numerous large studies like the one below, showed that the most common value for the TSH was 1.25 mIU/L. It was concluded that people who had thyroid antibodies with a TSH of 4 mIU/L or less, who were included in the study may be in the early stages of thyroid disease.

 Drugs and some conditions that decrease or increase the TSH